Incoming senior enlisted leader brings blunt talk, high standards to the job

 “By virtue of credibility and being a member of that community, I think it is going to facilitate a lot of the conversations,” Colon-Lopez said.

-Service members curious about Colon-Lopez’s priorities can look to his writings on leadership and conduct.
+Discipline and standards Service members curious about Colon-Lopez’s priorities can look to his writings on leadership and conduct.

 Known in Air Force circles for his essays on “carnivore leadership” – an idea that involves a push to exceed standards – Colon-Lopez has written at length on the dangers of rewarding mediocrity.